Playing with HexOS Part 1: losing my way, my mind and my pool

 Welcome to my fourth blog about HexOS.
-I’m building a HexOS NAS for my family home and documenting my user journey as I go.
+Iā€™m building a HexOS NAS for my family home and documenting my user journey as I go.
 You can read my previous posts here.
-I have build my machine and installed HexOS, this is my first time playing with it.
-I am at the welcome screen and lets see what happens next….
+I have built my machine and installed HexOS, this is my first time playing with it.
+I’m feeling cautions, this NAS is a clean blank slate and I have a lot of unsorted data on random drives.
+I am keen start well rather make quick, bad choices that take time to fix.
+So, I am at the HexOS welcome screen, lets see what happens next….

 I clicked the first thing suggested, Configure users.